-- Bibb Latané (psychologist), 1981: - social impact: any influence on individual feelings, thoughts or behavior that is created from the real, implied or imagined presence or actions of others. - The impact of a social group on a subject depends on: - The number of individuals within the group - Their convicting power - Their distance from the subject (spatial proximity or closeness in an abstract space of personal relationships) - Original model, a cellular automata was introduced by Latané (1981) and refined by Nowak et al (1990).
+- Bibb Latané (psychologist), 1981: - social impact: any influence on individual feelings, thoughts or behavior that is created from the real, implied or imagined presence or actions of others. - The impact of a social group on a subject depends on: - The number of individuals within the group - Their convicting power - Their distance from the subject (in an abstract space of personal relationships) - Originally a cellular automata was introduced by Latané (1981) and later refined by Nowak et al (1990).